Website Terms & Conditions

 Where acting as a consumer your statutory rights are unaffected.

 This agreement shall be governed by and construed in accordance with the law of England and Wales and the parties submit to the exclusive jurisdiction of the courts of England and Wales.

 This policy may change from time to time and any changes to the statement will be communicated to you by way of an e-mail or a notice on our website.

 The term “Site” refers to the https//kinesis-ci.com website.

-The term Kinesis CI or “us” or “we” refers to the owner of the website whose registered office is 77 High Street, Littlehampton, BN17 5AG, United Kingdom.
+The term Kinesis CI or “us” or “we” refers to the owner of the website whose registered office is Number 22, Mount Ephraim, Tunbridge Wells, Kent TN4 8AS, United Kingdom.
 Our company is registered by the Companies House England and Wales with registration number 10911924.
 The term “you” refers to the user or viewer of our website.

-The term “Software” or “Kinesis CI Software” refers to Kinesis CI’s Business Intelligence Testing software product.
+The term “Software” or “Kinesis CI Software” refers to Kinesis CI’s Tableau Testing software solution.

 We are committed to protecting our customer privacy and takes its responsibility regarding the security of customer information very seriously.
 We will be clear and transparent about the information we are collecting and what we will do with that information.

 - What personal data we collect and process about you in connection with your relationship with us as a customer or potential customer;